-Despite the fact that our simulation with $h_\mathrm{th}/r=0.03$ passes the convergence tests described above, we restarted our $h_\mathrm{th}/r=0.03$ simulation at 39,000 $r_g/c$ with an extra-level of refinement at $-0.05 \leq z/r \leq 0.05$, obtaining an effective resolution of $2048\times1024\times2048$ and $10$ points per thermal scale height.
+We find that for our simulations with $h_\mathrm{th}/r=0.03$ the turbulent quality factors averaged between the horizon and $10\:r_g$ are $Q_\mathrm{corr,\phi}\approx 45$ and $Q_\mathrm{corr,\theta}\approx 6$ compared to a requirement of $\approx 5$ according to \cite{mckinney2013}.
+To check if our simulation is indeed converged (especially in the $\theta$ direction), we restarted our $h_\mathrm{th}/r=0.03$ simulation at 39,000 $r_g/c$ with an extra-level of refinement at $-0.05 \leq z/r \leq 0.05$, obtaining an effective resolution of $2048\times1024\times2048$ and $10$ points per thermal scale height.
 We ran the simulation for 4,000 $r_g/c$ and analyzed it between 40,000 and 43,000 $r_g/c$.
 We do not observe any qualitative change in our results (see Appendix \ref{sec:appendixA} for a comparison of our low and high resolution runs).
+We computed the new turbulent quality factors from this high resolution simulation and find $Q_\mathrm{corr,\theta}\approx 12$.
+This means that the typical scale of the turbulent fluctuations did not change between our low and high resolution runs suggesting that we were already resolving the relevant scales.
 This makes us confident that our simulation was well-resolved with an effective resolution of $1024\times512\times1024$.
-We believe that the dynamics of our simulation with $h_\mathrm{th}/r=0.03$ was well-captured with only $\approx 5$ cells per thermal scale height because the thermal scale height is not the relevant height for the dynamics of the disc.
-As we have seen in \S\ref{sec:vertical}, the latitudinal structure of our disc is supported by the turbulent magnetic pressure.
-This means that the relevant scale height on which the dynamics needs to be resolved is the magnetic scale height, which is $\approx 0.1$, i.e. $\approx 3$ times larger than the thermal scale height.
-This would mean that our simulation with an effective resolution of $1024\times512\times1024$ already had $\approx 15$ cells per magnetic scale height, enough to resolve the dynamics of the disc as our convergence tests indicate.
+Finally, we note that the turbulent quality factors indicate that the turbulence length scale is of order $h_\mathrm{th}$.
+This would be in agreement with the value of $\alpha_{\hat{r}\hat{\phi}}\approx 1$ that we found on \autoref{fig:stresses}.
+Note that \autoref{fig:alpha} also shows that the level of turbulence in our simulations is in agreement with high resolution shearing box simulations \citep{salvesen2016,scepi2018b}.
+All of our tests thus point to well-resolved dynamics in the flow.